weirdgloop/mediawiki-extensions-SearchDigest/README.md

 ## Permissions
 By default, this extension adds two rights:

-* `searchdigest-reader` grants access to viewing Special:SearchDigest.
+* `searchdigest-reader` grants access to view Special:SearchDigest.
 It is given to all users by default.
-* `searchdigest-reader-stats` grants access to viewing Special:SearchDigestStats.
+* `searchdigest-reader-stats` grants access to view Special:SearchDigest/stats.
 It is given to all users by default.
+* `searchdigest-block` allows trusted users to block specific queries from appearing on Special:SearchDigest, such as inappropriate language.
 * `searchdigest-admin` provides maintenance tools on the Special:SearchDigest tools that are intended to be used by system administrators, including the ability to clear the database.

 ## Translation